mentzbb/IntermediateDate1/README.md

-# Intermediate Strings Mentz Challenge
+# Intermediate Date 1 Mentz Challenge

 DRAFT CHALLENGE - YOU CAN WORK ON THIS BUT IT MAY CHANGE UNDER YOU.